WhoTargetsMe/ad-transparency-standards/implement.md

-# An ad transparency schema
+# The Ad Transparency Data Disclosure Schema

 By implementing a schema, or standard, for how ad transparency data is presented, ad platforms can increase comprehension, trust, interoperability, quality of analysis and more.